onflow/flow-js-testing/docs/api.md

 main()
 ```

-> ⚠️ **Required:** In order for this method to work, you will need to pass code transformer to your interaction.
-> Framework exposes `builtInMethods` transformer to mock built in methods

 ### `setBlockOffset(offset)`

 Returns current block offset - amount of blocks added on top of real current block height.